haydencooper/MusoPlan/docs/appreport.md

 # Class Relationships

-* Musician (parent class, no inheritence)
+* Musician
+  * Parent class
+  * All child classes inherit values from Musician and then create the chosen object based on instrument
-* Troupe (parent class, no inheritence)
+* Troupe
+  * Regular class as it has no children
+  * Class aggregation occurs within the Troupe class as it contains Musician objects inside its assignedMusicians array
-* Bassist, Guitarist, Flautist, Percussionist (inherit from Musician)
+* Bassist, Guitarist, Flautist, Percussionist
+  * Child classes (inheritance from Musician)

 # Program Inputs and Outputs